Tanana River: History

 Human habitation of the Yukon basin, including the Tanana watershed, began more than 12,000 years ago.
 Several sites in the watershed have produced evidence of occupation by Paleo-Arctic people.
 Later residents include people of the Tanana tribe, which has had a presence in the region for 1,200 years.

 In the summer of 1885, Lieutenant Henry Tureman Allen of the U.S. Army undertook the first recorded exploration of the Tanana River.
 In 1883, Lieutenant Frederick Schwatka and his party had entered the Yukon watershed by way of Canada and floated to the mouth of the Yukon.
 Allen's goal was to find an all-Alaska route to the Yukon River.
 He and his men ascended the Copper River, crossed into Tanana River drainage, and descended the Tanana to the Yukon and down it to the mouth.
 During the five-month trip, the Allen party mapped the courses of the Copper, Tanana, and Koyukuk rivers.

 During World War II, it was proposed to resettle Finnish refugees in areas around the Tanana River (Operation Alaska).

 In the early 21st century, the basin is largely wilderness unchanged by human activity.
 Fairbanks, a metropolitan area with about 100,000 residents in 2019, is a center of placer gold mining, which has continued in the basin since the mid-19th century.
 Limited farming also occurs in the valley near Fairbanks.

 On April 23, 2024, a Douglas C-54D operated by Alaska Air Fuel crashed along the banks of the Tanana River, killing both pilots, the only two occupants on board.
-Most fuel on board the aircraft was burned up in the post-crash fire and no cleanup operation was conducted.
+Most fuel on board the aircraft was burned up in the post-crash fire and no cleanup operation were conducted.